 Kitchen Compare looks at a mix of contemporary, Shaker and traditional kitchens, and examines prices for galley, L-shaped and U-shaped layouts.
 In total, it’s monitoring more than 160 kitchens, and identifying the best buys over all styles.

-‘We track the individual component prices of comparable kitchen styles for all the UK’s major kitchen retailers every single day,’ explains Steve Collinge, Managing Director at Kitchen Compare.
-‘This gives us the most robust possible data and allows us to say with certainty that B&Q are consistently outperforming its competitors to offer the lowest priced kitchens.’
+‘Every day we monitor the activity of the UK’s leading kitchen retailers, including tracking the individual component prices of comparable kitchen styles.
+As a result, we have the most robust possible data which allows us to confirm with certainty that B&Q are consistently outperforming competitors, including Homebase, and Wickes, to offer the lowest priced kitchens.’

 Good work B&Q!